ecal-mid/Logitech-ECAL/software/Keyboard-Event-Dispatcher-UI/IMPORTANT_READ_ME.txt

 METHOD 1: RIGHT-CLICK TO OPEN
 ----------------------------
-1. Locate the MouseOSCDispatcher app in Finder
+1. Locate the KeyboardOSCDispatcher app in Finder
 2. Right-click (or Control+click) on the app
 3. Select "Open" from the menu
 4. Click "Open" when prompted about the app being from an unidentified developer